MURDERGUTS/MURDERGUTS/README.md

 [IMPORTANTLY]: inspiration is a-okay. just dont copy my style pixel for pixel or post it because ive seen people do that like why do you even do it???. . ./gen ask perms to the people u post.../sg [<3]

-MY GITHUB IS SO EMPTY .. frowns.
+MY GITHUB IS SO EMPTY (mobile player here..)